 According to WordStream, the average landing page conversion rate is 2.35% across industries, with the top 25th percentile of landing pages hitting 5.31% or higher.

-To determine your conversion rate, simply divide the number of conversions a webpage generates by the number of people who visited that page.
+To determine your conversion rate, simply divide the number of conversions a web page generates by the number of people who visited that page.

 If your conversion rate isn't close to the average just yet, don't worry.
-Nailing those percentages can be a bit challenging at first, especially is you have a lot of regular page visitors.
+Nailing those percentages can be a bit challenging at first, especially if you have a lot of regular page visitors.
 Luckily, there are a number of simple conversion rate optimization strategies that can help you boost your current rate quickly.